 Apps, Software, and More That I Use Everyday

 aText: This is the text and snippet expander that I moved to after using TextExpander for years.
 It’s only $5 instead of a $36/year subscription and essentially the same program but with more features available, most notably automated keystrokes.
-I use it most often in my copywriting for podcasts, emails, and projects with a lot of repetition, but it’s also super useful in generating timestamps and datestamps.
+I use it most often in my copywriting for podcasts, emails, and projects with a lot of repetition, but it’s also super useful in generating timestamps, datestamps, and ensuring you won’t write important info down wrong.
 Much more fun to use than the built-in OSX feature.

 Dozer: Free and open source app to hide menu bar icons to give your Mac a cleaner look.
 Helps me not get distracted by unimportant stuff.